DanKos22/digital-rain-cpp/index.md

 ## Algorithm

 The DigitalRain program simulates a digital rain effect, where characters fall from the top of the screen to the bottom and reset once all characters have reached the bottom.
 - In this step, the program initializes the necessary data structures to manage the falling characters.
 It defines a set number of characters and creates several vectors to store important properties for each character.
+This approach was based on concepts covered in the lecture slides and our previous labs, which provided guidance on structuring data using vectors.
   ![image](https://github.com/user-attachments/assets/ea9c7292-5bd9-4b01-8ed2-0810645a98c3)